wildjames/flashcards/flashcard-frontend/README.md

   - [x] The flashcards themselves have a log of styling, which should be in the assets
 - [ ] The registration page has a lot of styling in it.
 Move that to the assets
 - [x] The GroupInfo page is a mess.
 Clean it up
+- [ ] Containerise this.
+Have react build the frontend, and serve it with flask.
+  - [ ] Will need to pull the API URL from the environment.

 ## Bulk imports